larsoleruben/larsoleruben.github.io/diary/git.md

 ```bash
 git push origin --delete <oldname>
 ```
-A way to remember this is -m is for "move" (or mv), which is how you rename files.
+A way to remember this is -m is for "move" (or mv), which is also how you rename files.
 Adding an alias could also help.
 To do so, run the following:
 ```bash
 git config --global alias.rename 'branch -m'
 ```